ZupitDevs/ZupitSchool/Docker/sql-server/README.md

 ## Exercise

-1. Create a sql server container lisenting on port 1434 of localhost
+1. Create a sql server container listenting on port 1434 of localhost

 <details><summary>See solution</summary>